|

 152 design drawings and models for the East Building project that I. M. Pei & Partners gave to the archives of the National Gallery of Art in 1986.

 The language of the Descriptive Note.
-Most notes in CONA are written in English, however translations in other languages may be included.
+As of this writing, most notes in CONA are written in English, however translations in other languages may be included.

 The institutions or projects that contributed information to the CONA record.
 In order to give due credit to the contributing institution, it is required that implementers display a reference to the contributor to end-users.